dehanjl/ga-perf/README.md

 # The Agents
 Each agent contains an array of the order in which the points in the world are visited.
 For now, an agent is allowed to visit a point multiple times, and is punished for every point not visited.
 Furthermore, an agent does not need to return it's starting position.
 This heuristic algorithm is subject to change.

+# The Heuristic Algorithm
+The basic algorithm which is used to compute an Agent's score.

+`TODO`

 # The Implementations
 ## In Progess
 - Golang